← Back to All Blog Posts

 Supply chain hurdles

 In both the retail and CPG sectors, unpredictability of customer behavior contributed to an unsteady inventory management flow.
-During periods when finished goods were scarce and warehouse distances were long, deliveries often wind up delayed.
+During periods when finished goods are scarce and warehouse distances are long, deliveries often wind up delayed.

 Insufficient end-to-end visibility

-When everything else is unpredictable, it can feel impossible to gain clarity into—and control over—what’s happening with your delivery operations.
-Gaining true, end-to-end visibility is tough, and it’s even tougher when your systems lack connectivity across the board.
+When everything else is unpredictable, it can feel impossible to gain visibility into—and control over—what’s happening with your delivery operations.
+Gaining true, end-to-end visibility is tough, and it’s even tougher when your systems lack end-to-end connectivity.

 Fluctuating fuel prices

-Companies with delivery operations must contend with rising and fluctuating fuel costs.
-Most companies spend a large portion of their operating budgets on fuel, and a large fuel bill can rapidly erode a company's revenue—especially when you’re driving more miles than you need to.
+Companies with delivery operations must contend with fluctuating fuel costs.
+Most companies spend a large portion of their operating budgets on fuel, and a large fuel bill can rapidly erode a company's profits—especially if you’re driving more miles than you need to.

 Lack of integration